adluck/firekyt/replit.md

-✓ Added floating feedback widget with categorized submissions and priority levels for user bug reports and feature requests ✓ Implemented comprehensive admin-only feedback management system with status tracking and comment threads ✓ Added beta tag to logo with gradient styling and rotated positioning for visual appeal
+✓ Added floating feedback widget with categorized submissions and priority levels for user bug reports and feature requests ✓ Implemented comprehensive admin-only feedback management system with status tracking and comment threads ✓ Added beta tag to logo with gradient styling and rotated positioning for visual appeal ✓ Implemented expandable/collapsible sidebar functionality similar to Replit app with smooth animations ✓ Added toggle button for sidebar collapse with proper state management and responsive design ✓ Updated all navigation items to support collapsed state with icon-only display and tooltips ✓ Configured user section and admin areas to adapt seamlessly to collapsed mode ✓ Removed underlines from all sidebar navigation links for clean visual appearance

 ## User Preferences